 It also outlines the Club’s approach to the handling and processing of personal data within its archive collection.

-The Club holds the contact information provided by members on their membership application form – name, address, phone number and email address (if applicable).
+The Club holds the contact information provided by members on their membership application form – name, address, phone number and email address (if applicable) – or by other means to the Membership Secretary.
 These details are used to:

 - provide members with a copy of the programme card for the year